strata-mvc/strata/docs/validators.md

 ## Modifying an existing validator

 If a validator does not do all you desire you may extend the default ones in your project.
-In this exemple, we will allow translation on the default error message of the `PostExistsValidator`.
+In this example, we will allow translation on the default error message of the `PostExistsValidator`.

 ~~~ php
 <?php